How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 At this point, tons of grocery-savings apps have hit the market — and we don’t hate it.
 But having so many options can become overwhelming, especially for the lazy saver.

-If that’s you — the one who just wants to get in and out of the store and save money without doing much thinking — there’s an app we recommend.
+If that’s you — the one who just wants to get in and out of the store and save money on groceries without doing much thinking — there’s an app we recommend.
 It’s called Fetch Rewards, and all you have to do to earn rewards is take a photo of your receipt.

 No scanning barcodes; no searching for offers; no store limitations.